giltayar/module-resolution-from-the-ground-up/03-nodejs-import-module-resolution/04-nodejs-import-exports-field/README.md

 The `exports` fields accept a "map" of entry points, where you can specify others and map them to files in the package!

+---

 This enables us to define multiple entry points to the package, and have the users of the package use _only_ them.

-If the developer tries to deep-link, Node.js will throw an error.
+If the developer tries to deep-link into the package through a path that is not in the `exports`, Node.js will throw an error.